 Honors courses are typically comprised only of Honors students.
 Expectations for engagement and scholarship will be higher than for traditional Elizabethtown College courses.
 Courses are limited in size to facilitate greater interaction with faculty members.
 All students who successfully complete an Honors course will receive an “Honors” designation on their transcripts, regardless of whether they are or remain an Honors student.

-Nest 1: at least 16 credits which may consist of any combination of
+Nest 1: A La Carte Nest - at least 16 credits which may consist of any combination of

 - Honors First-Year Seminar (FYS)